Story Matters – Writing the Story of Your Illness

 If you’d like to explore the idea of writing your story, we’d love to help.
 We’ve created a resource full of thoughtful questions and helpful tips, and we’d love to offer it to you free, our gift to help you begin.

-Cindee Snider Re is wife of nearly 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and Earl Grey tea.
-Cindee and four of her five kids have Ehlers-Danlos III, dysautonomia, and myriad co-existing conditions.
+Cindee is a wife of 26 years to the man she loves most in this world, mama of five world-shaking creatives (16-25), author of Discovering Hope and Finding Purpose, photographer, craver of quiet, lover of cotton, denim, Jesus and tea, and co-founder of Chronic Joy Ministry, Inc. Cindee and four of her five kids have Ehlers-Danlos, dysautonomia, intractable migraine, and myriad co-existing conditions.